(reading time: 1 hour, 1 minute)

 “But this is what Snakewaist does!” she protested.
 “It coils around evil!
 It gets a grip on something that should be able to just ooze free and it stays in the fight!
 When all is lost the great spells kick in!
 That’s how I know we can move this tree if we try!”
 She went for it again, forehead against it, screaming at it to move.

 Chaxium and Ladyspiller looked guiltily in each other’s eyes.
-What had they done, hurting this girl so by letting inspiration calcify inside her.
+What had they done, hurting this girl so by letting inspiration calcify inside her?
 Snakewaist wriggled out of sticky situations, not into them.
 Lady escaped humanity for fairness.
 They roamed to save face from banishment.
-And now they could slink away again with another tale of a big gross one that got away.
+And now they could slink away again with another tale between their legs of a big gross one that got away.

 The face of Gerald Wallup bubbled and laughed like a mudpot in their minds, Lady’s especially.
 He was out there now, behind the most well known desk, getting his fingerprints all over history.
 Morley was going to do the same thing, just from the ground floor instead of the penthouse.